catdieval/user-workflow-and-user-stories/user-story-1.md

 - [ ] Make a named import of StyledHeading from "../Component/Heading/Heading.styled".

+- [ ] Make a named import of StyledUl2 from "../Components/Ul2/Ul2.styled".

+- [ ] Make a named import of StyledDiv2 from "../Components/Div2/Div2.styled".

 - [ ] Make a named import of chartarray from "../lib/listofcharttypes".

-- [ ] Make a default import of styled from "styled-components".

 - [ ] Declare a ListOfCharts function and export it by default.

-- [ ] Inside the function write a StyledDiv component which styles a div element using styled, with the display set to flex, the flex-direction set to row, the flex-wrap set to wrap and the justify-content set to space-around.

-- [ ] Inside the function write a StyledUl component which styles a ul element using styled, with the list-style-type set to none.

-- [ ] The function returns a fragment, and nested within, the StyledTitle component, several line breaks, the StyledHeading component, several line breaks, the StyledDiv component, and nested within is the StyledUl component.
+- [ ] The function returns a fragment, and nested within, the StyledTitle component, several line breaks, the StyledHeading component, several line breaks, the StyledDiv2 component, and nested within is the StyledUl2 component.

 - [ ] StyledTitle has for text "PLOTDATA".

 - [ ] StyledHeading has for text "Step 1: Decide what type of chart.".

-- [ ] Nest curly brackets within the StyledUl, where you use forEach over chartarray to render a li element.
+- [ ] Nest curly brackets within the StyledUl2, where you use forEach over chartarray to render a li element.

 - [ ] Within the li, nest the ChartItem component.

 - [ ] Give the key name as prop to ChartItem.

 - [ ] Go to the ChartItem.js file, and inside make a named import of useRouter from "next/router".

+- [ ] Install use-local-storage-state.

 - [ ] Make a default import of useLocalStorageState from "use-local-storage-state".